 What conditions requiring nutritional counseling are recognized by state insurer laws?

-While all states must follow a minimum of federal law when it comes to insurance laws, they may also make additional, stricter requirements.
+While all states must follow federal law when it comes to insurance, they may also make additional, stricter requirements.
 Obesity is recognized as a diagnosis that allows for prescribed treatments in eight states for children and in ten states for adults.

 States like California will also allow insurance coverage to pay for part of a recognized weight loss program that includes accountability, weigh-ins, and dietary guidelines.
-Jenny Craig, CrossFit, and Weight Watchers can all meet this requirement as well as a number of individual practices.
+Jenny Craig, CrossFit, and Weight Watchers can all meet this requirement, as do a number of individual practices.

-If nutrition therapy is not an automatic treatment that is called out for a particular condition, many insurance companies will still cover the treatment when it meets certain conditions:
+If nutrition therapy is not the default treatment for a particular condition, many insurance companies will still cover treatment when it meets certain conditions:

-- The treatment is being referred by a physician.
+- The treatment is referred by a physician

-- The treatment is seen as a cost-effective and productive solution for the problem.
+- The treatment is seen as a cost-effective and productive solution to the problem

-A good example of this is the medical condition called failure to thrive, or FTT.
+A good example of this failure to thrive, or FTT.
 This is a pediatric condition where a child does not grow fast enough to keep up with their growth curve and falls below the one percentile curve line.
 These children run the risk of stunted growth and delayed brain development.

 Because FTT can be caused by myriad factors, nutrition therapy is not an automatic solution.
 In the case of a medical or genetic issue, it may not be very effective or may only be effective in conjunction with additional treatment.
-However, in a case of FTT where the cause is unclear, it is often one of the most effective ways to help a child get back on the growth curve.
+However, when the cause of FTT is unclear, nutritional therapy is often one of the most effective ways to help a child get back on the growth curve.
 Insurance companies rely on doctors to determine whether this therapy is a good plan of action for each individual child.
 This means that it is available to a parent and covered by insurance only with a medical referral.

 As businesses, insurance companies are not only in the practice of helping to pay for medical treatment.
-They are also aware that approving proactive solutions that are proven and relatively inexpensive can save their clients wellbeing and their out-of-pocket costs.
+They are also aware that approving proactive solutions that are proven and relatively inexpensive can save their clients’ well-being and reduce their out-of-pocket costs.

-Because of this, nutrition services are a common enough treatment that they can be found relatively often in a policy.
+Because of this, nutrition services are a common enough treatment that they can be found in many policies.
 This makes them an excellent thing to look for when comparing policies in the case of self-funded insurance plans.

-As preventative services continue to show promising results that are effective and cost-preventative as well, insurance companies continue to be more inclusive when it comes to looking out of the box for treatment.
+As preventative services continue to show promising results that are both effective and cost-preventative, insurance companies continue to be more inclusive when it comes to looking out of the box for treatment.

 As studies move toward natural solutions like probiotics and nutritional supplements, these items move away from new-age and into the mainstream.

-States who are noticing these trends are reinforcing the validation of nutrition by adding services to their insurance laws and widening the scope of recognized nutrition professionals.
+States are reinforcing the validation of nutrition by adding services to their insurance laws and widening the scope of recognized nutrition professionals.
 As more studies are funded and completed, this trend is likely to broaden to more areas of the health profession.

-Compare health insurance quotes today with our free tool below and get great suggestions on personalized policies from insureres in your state!
+Compare health insurance quotes today with our free tool in order to get great suggestions and more information on personalized policies from insurers in your state!